decentralized-identity/did-recovery/sfs-secrets/explainer.md

 Secret: `007`

-Passphrase: `I once sat next to chef Morimoto at the bar in Cin Cin restaurant and got his autograph on a napkin.
+Passphrase: `I sat next to Chef Morimoto at the bar in Cin Cin restaurant and got his autograph on a napkin.
 He was with the head chef from the restaurant he opened in Napa.`

 In common PBE schemes, the passphrase above would need to be input exactly as originally entered, which is a significant barrier to effective use.
 While these schemes are useful in some cases, we seek a method that allows for fuzzy variability of input that still results in the recovery of the encrypted data.
 To do so, we'll need more than just a simple PBE scheme.